The Golden Root: Italy

+Marvizia

-In another Sicilian variant, collected by Giuseppe Pitrè with the title Marvizia, a prince's daughter owns a potted plant that produces a rose with good seeds to eat.
+In a Sicilian tale collected by Giuseppe Pitrè with the title Marvizia, a prince's daughter owns a potted plant that produces a rose with good seeds to eat.
 A green bird comes and eats the seeds.
 The girl wants to own this green bird, but the prince's servants fail to catch it.
 Then, she dons a disguise as a pilgrim and follows the bird to various villages, under the pretense that she is going on a seven year penance.
 She arrives at a city whose queen misses her son.
 The queen soon shelters the girl.
 In return, the girl asks for the queen's ring, a memento of her lost son, as an attempt to reassure her.
 The queen agrees and the girl pilgrim continues on her journey.
 She arrives at the house of a mammadraga and asks for lodging.
 The mammadraga invites her in, calls her Marvizia (from Marva, a mallow plant) and sets her to doing strenuous tasks.
 First, the girl, Marvizia, has to clean all copper utensils, and confides to the mammadraga's giant servant, Ali.
 The green bird appears on the window sill and advises the girl.
 Next, to wash all the mattresses, and finally to weave clothes for the mammadraga.
 The next day, the mammadraga turns the green bird into a man, and sets her giant servant Ali to take Marvizia to be devoured by goats.
 Ali meets the green bird, who gives him a magic staff to create grass to satiate the goats.
 A shepherd girl gives food to mammadraga, who, after thanking her, decides to make the girl her daughter-in-law.
 The green bird agrees to the mammadraga's decision, but secretly, uses the Ring of Command to materialize a torch with gunpowder and pellets inside.
 After their marriage, with Marvizia holding the torch on the foot of the bridal bed, the green bird asks for his new wife to hold the torch.
 The torch explodes on the shepherdess's hands, taking the mammadraga's house with it.
 Marvizia, the now human green bird and the giant soon attempt to escape from the mammadraga with the Ring and the Book of Command, with the villainess hot in pursuit.
 The trio eventually escape and meet with the queen who gave Marvizia the ring.
 Author Woldemar Kaden translated the tale as Pappelröschen ("Poplar Rose"), and commented that this was another variant of the myth of Cupid and Psyche.
 Ruth Manning-Sanders translated the tale as The Green Bird in her work A Book of Ogres and Trolls.